TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/TypesOfThreats/Index.rst

 This means that the system makes (under certain circumstances) information available to an outside person.
-Such information could be sensitive user data (e.g. names, addresses, customer data, credit card details, etc.) or details about the system (such as the file system structure, installed software, configuration options, version numbers, etc).
+Such information could be sensitive user data (for example names, addresses, customer data, credit card details, etc.) or details about the system (such as the file system structure, installed software, configuration options, version numbers, etc).
 An attacker could use this information to craft an attack